adiroiban/fitbit-os-meistertask/README.md

 I don't think that the app can run on the device in the background so there is no way to auto-sync it.

+Checked items are placed at the bottom to allow for easy undo.